What Do You Need When You Are A New Shooter?

 Ear Protection.
 Quality ear protection is also necessary for when you practice.

-Ammunition: You will need to have quality ammunition for both practice.
+Ammunition: You will need to have quality ammunition for both practice and when in defense mode.
 Standard rounds are recommended and typically have a lower cost.
-Self Defense ammunition is recommended for when you carry your gun or have it ready for self or home protection.
+Self-defense ammunition is recommended for when you carry your gun or have it ready for self or home protection.
+Ammunition Demystified is a great article to start.

+This last one is easily overlooked but I highly recommend you put some thought into it.
 The business card of a good lawyer familiar with gun laws.
 It is a good idea to have a conversation with or identify an attorney that you can call in the event you ever have to use your gun.
-Carry the card on you at all times along with your Concealed Carry Permit .
+If you were in a position where you had to use your gun, having someone to call and this part already figured out can save you from making an emotional decision later.
+Carry the card on you at all times along with your Concealed Carry Permit.

 Other items that are useful and should be considered at some point:

-A speedloader or a revolver or a magazine pouch with extra Magazines for a semi-automatic pistol.
+Extra Magazines for a semi-automatic pistol (and a speed loader).
 To be prepared, the ability to have extra rounds readily available is something to seriously consider.
+The speedloaders will save your fingers when it comes time for all the reloading for practice you will be doing.

 A Gun Case.
 A gun case helps to protect your gun from moisture and any debris that might be in your range bag or other area where you store you gun.
 These often come with locking devices which adds another layer of security in homes with children.

 Dummy Rounds for Dry Fire Practice.
 Practice rounds or “dummy rounds” as they are known are a fabulous training tool.
-These allow you to practice using your gun without risk or possible damage to your firearm. (see important rules for dry fire practice)
+These allow you to practice using your gun without risk or possible damage to your firearm.
+This type of practice is so great for new shooters as it really lets you create good habits when learning how to use your gun. (see important rules for dry fire practice)

 What You Need For Concealed Carry